nccgroup/draft-irtf-cfrg-vrf-06/README.md

 > **Please note:** *This code is alpha-quality and is not suitable for
 > production.
 While a limited testing infrastructure is provided, the
 > code may be incomplete, inefficient, incorrect and/or insecure.
-The
+> Specifically, both the algorithms within the code and (the use of)
+> Python's big integers are clearly not constant time and thus
+> introduce timing side channels.
+>
-> code has not undergone a security audit and known side-channels exist.
-> Use at your own risk.*
+> The code has not undergone a security audit; use at your own risk.*

 The `ecvrf_edwards25519_sha512_elligator2.py` file retains a significant amount of documentation extracted from the specification